About this event

 - If you are a member of Working From_ Southwark please contact Luke your membership engagement manager or the home host to get a code to retrieve a free ticket to this event. * 20 free tickets will be offered to Working From_ members on a first come first serve basis.

-Billy Soulis is a consultant facilitator based in London.
-With a background in philosophy, Billy brings insight, warmth and critical thinking to his sessions with a theoretical and practical approach.
+Billy Soulis is a consultant facilitator, with a background in philosophy.
+Billy brings insight, warmth and critical thinking to his sessions with a theoretical and practical approach.
 He is passionate about applying philosophical concepts to modern-day practice in a way that enhances self-awareness, resilience and connection.
 He delivers a wide variety of classes and workshops across The School of Life Public and Business curriculums.